brucemack/WARS-Birdhouse/README.md

 ### Acknowledgement/De-Duplication

-Most messages are acknowledged on each hop.
-Note that this doesn't mean that the acknowledgement reaches the original sender, it just means that each station will get an ACK to indicate that a message has been handed off to the next station in the route path.
+Most packet types are acknowledged on each hop.
+Packet type 1 is used for this purpose.
+Note that this doesn't mean that the acknowledgement reaches the original sender, it just means that each station will get an ACK to indicate that a packet has been handed off to the next station in the route path.

 Acknowledgement packets (type 1) and Station ID packets (type 2) are not acknowledged.